ParisAstronomicalDataCentre/OPUS/docs/index.md

 The `uws_client.py` file can be directly run to test the application on `localhost:8080`.

-With Apache 2 and mod_wsgi, use the script `uws_client/wsgi.py` to install the client as is.
+With Apache 2 and mod_wsgi, use the script `uws_client/wsgi.py` as explaied above to install the client as is.
 However, one may adapt the web pages to integrate the JavaScript web client to a specific web application.

 Settings
 ========

+The file `settings.py` contains the following variables that are specific to an installation, and should thus be set before running the application:

 **DEBUG**:
     If True, the full trace of an error is shown on the error web page.
     If False, the error webpage is simply "Internal Server Error".

 **APP_PATH**:
     Path to the application files.
 Autoset to the package directory (parent